Analysis | How guns flow across state lines

 Flip around between the states and notice the patterns.
 States like Georgia provide a large chunk of the firearms recovered in other states with tighter laws: 11 percent of the firearms traced in New York, 10 percent in New Jersey.
 States like Illinois, with relatively strict gun laws, end up having a large percentage of recovered guns coming from out of state.

-In the article last month, we shared a graph showing the percentage of firearms recovered in each state were traced back to that state.
+In the article last month, we shared a graph showing the percentage of firearms recovered in each state that were traced back to that state.
 Below, we’ve overlaid the Giffords letter grades for each state, showing a clear link between the strictness of gun laws and the arrival of weapons from out of state.
 There are some exceptions — Virginia, Wyoming — but the pattern otherwise holds quite well.

 This is the ongoing frustration for gun-control advocates.
 Even if Illinois tightens its rules, Indiana is right next door.
 Yes, it’s still the case that half the firearms recovered in Illinois were traced to Illinois, but it does prompt an obvious question: What would happen if Illinois’s and Indiana’s laws on purchasing guns were the same?

-Without congressional action, Biden is left implementing the sort of modest changes that he presented today.
+Without congressional action, President Biden is left implementing the sort of modest changes that he presented today.
 Indiana gets to say how and when Hoosiers can buy guns and, on 1,882 occasions in 2019, guns bought in Indiana ended up being used for suspected crimes one state over.